Mississippi WILD HOG Hunting

 Safety training

-transportation to and from covered stand;
+transportation to and from covered stand

-use of night-vision equipment;
+use of night-vision equipment

-TWO hogs
+Unlimited hogs

 suppressor hunt